-16632 Built Environment Law and Professional Practice6cp; 2hpw (lecture/workshop)
+16632 Built Environment Law and Professional Practice6cp; 2.5 hpw (lecture/workshop), on campus

-This subject covers a basic understanding of the core concepts and principles of NSW planning and environmental law and the practical application of these principles in a professional manner.
-Students are introduced to the contemporary structure of the NSW planning system and the legislative framework for planning and development, pollution control, contaminated land management, heritage and biodiversity.
-The subject also gives an overview of the Land and Environment Court, appeals to and from this court, legal method and other professional practices as they relate to planning and environmental law.
+This subject covers the core concepts and principles of NSW planning and environmental law and the practical application of these principles.
+Students are introduced to the structure of the NSW planning system, including the legislative framework for planning and development, pollution control, contaminated land management, heritage and biodiversity in NSW.
+The subject also provides an overview of administrative law principles, the operation of the Land and Environment Court as well as an introduction to ethics, professional standards and risk management applicable to planning and property.

 Note: Students should be aware that the statutory and regulatory regimes which govern planning and professional practice in NSW are under continuous review.
 UTS endeavours to maintain currency of lecture material but changes are frequent.